RedCrafter07/UltraUtilities/README.md

 - More unique textures
 - And many more!

-**Info**: This Mod is in the early alpha.
+**Info:** This Mod is in the early alpha.
 It's not released yet.
-You can watch and star [this repository](https://github.com/processed/processed) to get it as one of the first.
+You can watch and star [this repository](https://github.com/ProcessedMod/Processed) to get it as one of the first.

 You can make suggestions in the issues tab.
 Thanks!